Darkseal/CORSflare/README.md

 A web page executes a *cross-origin* HTTP request when it requests a resource that has a different origin (domain, protocol, or port) from its own.
 For security reasons, modern browsers restrict some of those cross-origin HTTP requests
-(such as `scripts`, `iframe`, and JS-initiated requests such as `XMLHttpRequest` and `Fetch API` calls) because they could be abused in various ways.
+(`script`, `iframe`, JS-initiated requests such as `XMLHttpRequest` and `Fetch API` calls, and so on) because they could be abused in various ways.
 These restrictions are applied using a `same-origin` policy, which explicitly prevents the browser from requesting those kind of resources unless they come from the *same origin* (FQDN) of the HTML page (or script) that tries to load them.

-The screenshot below demonstrates such concept in a visual way:
+The following diagram explains such concept in a visual way:

 ![Cross-Origin Requests](https://mdn.mozillademos.org/files/14295/CORS_principle.png)